Gordan-Peci/PythonRoadmap/README.md

-# PythonRoadmap
+# Python Roadmap
-This are small project/programs I made during my relearning of Python
+This are small projects/programs I made during my relearning of Python